National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 ![drawing](https://docs.google.com/drawings/d/12345/export/png)Figure image-060-ColliderBias.png.
-Collider bias in N3C. (a) Assumes that each node is observed; no biases are induced. (b) “Conditioning” on coming to the hospital—i.e., having data in the EHR—induces bias (magenta arrows) in the relationship between COVID and its sequela. http://daggity.net
+Collider bias in N3C. (a) Assumes that each node is observed; no biases are induced. (b) "Conditioning" on coming to the hospital—i.e., having data in the EHR—induces bias (magenta arrows) in the relationship between COVID and its sequela. http://daggity.net

 [Figure xxx](image-060-ColliderBias.png) shows the potential for bias, just from limiting ourselves to (conditioning on) data in the EHR.